enso-org/enso/doc/design/type-system/type-discipline.md

   Luna will err on the side of inference capability in order to promote ease of use.
 Speed will be increased by performing incremental type-checking where possible on subsequent changes.
+- 'Categorical Typing' (e.g. the `1 <: Int`) relationship, is supported by two
+  key realisations:
+  + Atoms can be represented as elements of a row.
+  + Labels can be the atom they project (e.g. `1 : 1`) in the context of
+    polymorphic labels.
+  Thereby, when `Int : (1:1, 2:2, 3:3, ...)`, we trivially have `12:12 <: Int`.
+  We just need to ensure that the 'subtyping' rules for the primitives are wired-in.

 # Unresolved Questions
 <!-- WD -->